vitay/deeprl/DeepRL.md

 - /home/vitay/Articles/biblio/DeepLearning.bib
 ---

+Different classes of deep RL can be identified.
+This document focuses on the following ones:

+1. Value-based algorithms (DQN...) used mostly for discrete problems like video games.
+2. Policy-gradient based algorithms (A3C, DDPG...) used for continuous control problems such as robotics.
+3. Recurrent attention models (RAM...) for partially observable problems.
+4. Model-based RL to reduce the sample complexity by incorporating a model of the environment.
+5. Application of deep RL to robotics

+See @Li2017, @Arulkumaran2017 and @Mousavi2018 for recent overviews of deep RL.

 # Basics

 Deep reinforcement learning (deep RL) is the successful integration of deep learning methods, classically used in supervised or unsupervised learning contexts, with reinforcement learning (RL), a well-studied adaptive control method used in problems with delayed and partial feedback [@Sutton1998].
 This section starts with the basics of RL, mostly to set the notations, and provides a quick overview of deep neural networks.